Here's this, what is the State Department doing, giving this guy a visa?

 Even he's got to leave because the Republicans are coming.

-Democrats make sure we are always safe just like mommy does.
+Democrats make sure we are always safe, just like mommy does.

-And some graduate in cap and gown with the same couple.
+And the third sample page, there is a university, and some graduate in cap and gown with the same couple.

-You know, would you explain the woman on the left here wearing uh short shorts or a mini skirt and knee boots with that gray hair that is in a beehive?
+You know, would you explain the woman on the left here wearing short shorts or a mini skirt and knee boots with that gray hair that is in a beehive?

 Is this a depiction of rich Republicans?

-She's not, that's not short shorts, it's a red skirt all the way down to the down to the down to the below the knees.
+It's a red skirt all the way down to the down to the down to the below the knees.

-And their son, I guess, is graduating there, and there's a sign on the on the side of the university entrance says admission 160,000.
+And there's a sign on the side of the university entrance that says admission, $160,000.

-Now keep in mind, it's Democrats that run all these places.
+Now, keep in mind, it's Democrats that run all these places.

 It's liberal Democrats that run all these places and jack up tuitions.

-The homeless guy looking longingly hanging over a fence, wishing he could get into the school.
+The homeless guy looking longingly, hanging over a fence, wishing he could get into the school.

-But he can't, because he can't afford it.
+But he can't because he can't afford it.

-Mom is packing lunch, a couple of apples in a brown sack, and there's a little mouse looking on, and of course, these tree rats are not attacking the mouse.
+Mom is packing lunch, a couple of apples in a brown sack, and there's a little mouse looking on.

-They're friends with the mouse.
+No, They're friends with the mouse.

 The mouse is probably their pet.

-And the text is Democrats make sure children can go to school just like mommy does.
+And the text is, Democrats make sure children can go to school just like mommy does.

 Why mommy is a Democrat.